Tell Me You Love Me (song): Release and reception

 On November 22, 2017, Lovato posted a photo of herself in a wedding dress on her social media with no description.
 Rumors of the possibility of the photo being a sneak peek from the music video were made on social media.
 On November 27, 2017, Lovato announced that the official music video for the song would be released on December 1, 2017, by posting a wedding invitation from Lovato and Williams.
 According to Island Records' president David Massey, the music video reached 10 million views on its first day.

 Megan Armstrong of Billboard praised Lovato and Williams' acting performances, saying they "make it hard to believe they aren't actually a couple in real life."
 Markos Papadatos of Digital Journal said the music video was "superb from start to finish" and called it one of Lovato's "most compelling videos".
 Sara M Moniuszko of USA Today praised the music video as one that "perfectly matches the emotional and longing lyrics of the track."
 Kaitlyn Tiffany of The Verge described the video as "a Lifetime movie you can watch at your desk".
-Idolator listed the video 11th among the best music videos of the year.

 Live performances

 On October 5, 2017, the singer performed the song for the first time on television on The Today Show, where she also performed "Sorry Not Sorry".
 On November 10, 2017, Lovato performed the song at BBC's Sounds Like Friday Night.
 On November 12, 2017, Lovato performed a medley of "Sorry Not Sorry" and "Tell Me You Love Me" at the 2017 MTV Europe Music Awards.
 The song was on Lovato's set list for the 2017 Jingle Ball Tour.
 On December 19, 2017, Lovato performed the song on the live finale of The Voice.
 Lovato performed the track on The Ellen DeGeneres Show on January 15, 2018.
 The song serves as the encore to the Tell Me You Love Me World Tour, where Lovato sings accompanied by a guest choir while confetti is raining down.
+Lovato later included the song on the set list of the It's Not That Deep Tour (2026).